pytorch/torchtune/docs/source/tutorials/datasets.rst

     "Write a response that appropriately completes the request.\n\n" "### Instruction:\n{instruction}\n\n### Input:\n{input}\n\n### Response:\n"

-Here is an example of sample that is formatted with :class:`~torchtune.data.AlpacaInstructTemplate`:
+Here is an example of a sample that is formatted with :class:`~torchtune.data.AlpacaInstructTemplate`:

 .. code-block:: python